 - All the bees were made from the elegantly designed Bee Puzzle by Mutsuki.

 - Mike Tripp, President of The Tripp Company of Braintree MA and his staff.
 All the bees were cut on the Tripp company’s amazing UNIVERSAL laser cutting equipment.

-- The Art Connection of Boston who subsidized some of the materials costs and connected me with the Massasoit community so HIVE could have a home outside of my heart and brain.
+- The Art Connection of Boston who subsidized some of the materials costs.
+They connected all of us so HIVE could have a home.

 - Everyone in the Massasoit Community College organization who was willing to help facilitate making a home for this vision.
 Massasoit is a unique institution and is a gem in the City of Brockton.